Sparse random hypergraphs: Non-backtracking spectra and community detection: Introduction

-Although there have been rich results in recent years on HSBMs with various settings, still not much is known in the bounded degree regime.
-Angelini et al. \cite{angelini2015spectral} conjectured a detection threshold in the regime of constant average degree, based on the performance of the belief-propagation algorithm.
+Although there have been rich results in recent years on HSBMs with various settings, still not much is known about the bounded degree regime.
+Angelini et al. \cite{angelini2015spectral} conjectured a detection threshold in the regime of constant average degree based on the performance of the belief propagation algorithm.
 Also, they conjectured that a spectral algorithm based on non-backtracking operators on hypergraphs could reach the same threshold.
 Partial recovery in this regime was studied in \cite{ahn2018hypergraph,dumitriu2021partial}, but the conjectured threshold can not be achieved by their methods.
 It was shown in \cite{Pal_2021} that a spectral algorithm based on the self-avoiding walks on hypergraphs could achieve the threshold for the 2-block case with equal size and a probability tensor given by two parameters.
-However, constructing such self-avoiding matrix is not very efficient and is hard to implement in practice.
+However, constructing such a self-avoiding matrix is not very efficient and is hard to implement in practice.
 Below the conjectured threshold, unlike in the graph case \cite{mossel2015reconstruction,banks2016information,gulikers2018impossibility,coja2018information,gu2020non}, no impossibility result for HSBM is known.
+In a different direction, hypothesis testing for HSBM in the bounded degree regime was considered in \cite{yuan2021testing}.

-In this paper, for general $r$-blocks with $r\geq 2$ with not necessarily equal size, and general parameters given by a probability tensor, we prove that a spectral algorithm based on the non-backtracking operator for hypergraphs can achieve the conjectured threshold in \cite{angelini2015spectral} efficiently.
+In this paper, for an $r$-block HSBM with not necessarily equal block sizes and general parameters given by a probability tensor, we prove that a spectral algorithm based on the non-backtracking operator of hypergraphs can achieve the conjectured Kesten-Stigum threshold in \cite{angelini2015spectral} efficiently.
 The detailed setting is given in Section \ref{sec:def_HSBM}.